 Historically, circus arts’ training has provided a “sanctuary” in which neglected groups are celebrated for their gifts.
 The artistry, thrill, and wonder inherent in circus arts have a particular power to inspire youth for whom other artistic, athletic, sectarian or therapeutic interventions have failed to engage.

 A move from unemployment situation to independence requires lots of work, being an informed individual, self-care, ethical development, accountability, everyday discipline and a dose of luck.
-A part luck developing these qualities for the sake of integrating into the mainstream hold little appeal for most youth… instead circus training where is a must to achieve something that seems impossible, clamps a much more fascinating motivation and inspirational model in the quest for a better future.
+Aside from luck developing these qualities for the sake of integrating into the mainstream holds little appeal for most youth… instead circus training where is a must to achieve something that seems impossible, clamps a much more fascinating motivation and inspirational model in the quest for a better future.

 According to Cirque du Soleil™:

 Kasikonda Youth Circus School wants to be part of this growing worldwide movement called “Social Circus”, a relatively new vogue, which refers to the utilization of circus arts as a tool for individual empowerment, community development, and social transformation.
 These classes are produced by HCU’s trainers and international volunteers supported with professional circus equipment and tools.
-Autonomy, solidarity, self-esteem, physical-fitness, communication, resilience, and adaptability are some of the skills learned and practiced by the attendees in a non-competitive setting.
+Autonomy, solidarity, self-esteem, physical fitness, communication, resilience, and adaptability are some of the skills learned and practised by the attendees in a non-competitive setting.